chipsalliance/adams-bridge/docs/AdamsBridgeSCA.md

 See NIST FIPS 204 document for the pseudo codes and symbols.

-# Threat Model for Securing Adams Bridge Against Side-Channel Attacks {#threat-model-for-securing-adams-bridge-against-side-channel-attacks}
+# Threat Model for Securing Adams Bridge Against Side-Channel Attacks

 ## Introduction